 You can also help by:

-If you struggle with handling your feelings and interactions with someone who has an eating disorder, talk with a health professional.
+Many people struggle with handling their feelings and interactions with someone who has an eating disorder.
 Counseling, such as family therapy, can help you learn ways to encourage healthy eating behaviors in children and teens who have eating disorders.